-- In the Add Object window, type the path to a folder or volume that you want to back up, for example, D:\Reports or D:\, and click OK.
+- In the Add Object window, type the path to a folder, mount point folder, or volume that you want to back up, for example, D:\Reports or D:\, and click OK.

-- Repeat steps 1–2 for all folders and volumes that you want to back up.
+- Repeat steps 1–2 for all items that you want to back up.

 Mind the following:

-To include or exclude files of a specific type in/from the file-level backup, you can configure filters.
+To include or exclude folders and files of a specific type in/from the file-level backup, you can configure filters.

 To configure a filter: